rasberry/HugeStructures/src/README.md

 ##TitanicRaptorDBArray
 This array is backed by a [RaptorDb](https://www.codeproject.com/Articles/316816/RaptorDB-The-Key-Value-Store-V2) database.

+##TitanicIMArray
+This array is backed by [Magick.NET](https://github.com/dlemstra/Magick.NET)
+<br/>Note: TitanicIMArray sometimes has a problem converting data to float values (the internal storage type).
+So this array might be unreliable.

 ## Performance
 Testing on my machine using 2^20 doubles (4MiB of data) results in these times:

 * TitanicMMFArray
   * Random Sequence: 3s
   * Linear Sequence: 2s
+* TitanicIMArray
+  * Random Sequence: 10s
+  * Linear Sequence: 9s
 * TitanicRaptorDBArray
   * Random Sequence: 13s
   * Linear Sequence: 12s